codeunion/javascript-exercises/interacting_with_the_user/querying_the_dom/README.md

 // [span.fruit, li.fruit, li.fruit, li.fruit, li.fruit]
 ```

-Search suggestion: `javascript find elements by class using querySelector`
+Search suggestion: `css selector to find elements by class`

 > Don't forget to prepend your class selector with a `.`!